What have studies into MS and pregnancy found?

 This confirms findings from a study in British Columbia that reviewed the records of 432 births to women with MS. Compared to control groups, there were no differences in gestational age, birth weight, or rates of assisted vaginal delivery or caesarean section.
-However, 50% to 90% of people with MS experience symptoms of sexual dysfunction, which may affect conception.
+However, an estimated 50% to 90% of people with MS experience symptoms of sexual dysfunction, which affect conception rates.

-Pregnancy is associated with a reduced relapse rate, particularly during the last trimester.
+Pregnancy is associated with a reduced relapse rate, particularly during the third trimester.
 The Pregnancy and Multiple Sclerosis (PRIMS) trial, which looked at 269 pregnancies, found that pregnancy resulted in:

 - A 70% reduction in relapse rate in the third trimester